 As we grieved it became immensely important to us to honor the too-short life of our baby.
 Our child’s life was short, and the years we’ll face without him or her will be long, and honoring the value of that life, and how important our child is to our family, became a passion that we could not resist.

 We commemorated our child’s life by creating a special vase – my husband and I painted it together.
 Creating something beautiful together was cathartic for us.
 Neither of us are all that artistic, but we paid attention to every detail, every color and brush stroke as we created a priceless treasure that will commemorate our precious baby.
 Oh, it was painful.
 We hated why we were doing it, but we loved that we were doing it.
 Today that vase sits in our kitchen window, a daily reminder of the precious life taken away too soon.

-Finding purpose in our miscarriage was hard.
+Finding emotional healing in miscarriage, finding purpose, was hard.
 Sometimes I wondered why God would answer our prayers, grant our dreams for such a short time – what purpose is there in a life that has not yet lived?

 It was important for me to share about our miscarriage.
 When my heart had healed, just a bit, I created a sort of “memorial” video for our baby, and shared it on our blog.
 We never named that sweet babe, but we refer to him or her as our “glory baby” – inspired by the song by the same name by WaterMark.

 Sometimes when we share our deepest hurts we experience the greatest healing.
 When we opened up about our pregnancy and subsequent loss, our friends and acquaintances wrapped us up in warm thoughts and prayers.
 They hurt with us, they grieved for our baby.
 And knowing that there were dozens, if not hundreds of people grieving our sweet baby brought so much healing to my broken mama heart.